As a vegan, you know vitamin B12 is a key component of a healthy plant based diet. But what are vitamin B12 foods for vegans?

 First of all, everyone needs an adequate amount of vitamin B12!
 But vegans must either supplement or get sufficient vitamin B12 fortified foods consistently (and spaced throughout the day).

-That’s because Vitamin B12 is only found in animal products that vegans avoid, ( dairy, meat, fish, and eggs).
+That’s because this essential nutrient is only found in vitamin b12 rich bacteria and in animal products that vegans avoid, ( dairy, meat, fish, and eggs).
 Using a supplement is widely accepted as a more consistent way to get vitamin B12.
-This essential nutrient is important to support the function of of our nerves and the red blood cell formation(1).
+This essential nutrient is important to support the function of of our nerves and red blood cell formation(1).

 The RDA (Recommended Daily Allowance) for non pregnant or lactating adults is 2.4 micrograms (mcg) per day(1).